aevrah/100-days-of-code/log.md

 **Thoughts:** Personally, canvas is not my favorite thing to work with, but still good to know.

+### Day 40: February 9, 2018
+**Today's Progress**: Started the lesson on 'Changing Expectations' and began working on my Cat Clicker project for the Front-end Nanodegree from Udacity

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->